Project: Qhronology (https://github.com/lgbishop/qhronology)

 dim : int

-The dimensionality of the quantum state's Hilbert space.
+The dimensionality of the quantum object's Hilbert space.

 Must be a non-negative integer.